kubesphere/website/content/en/blogs/Part-2:-How-to-migrate-to-containerd-and-CRI-O-after-Docker-Deprecation-in-Kubernetes.md

 ---
-  title: 'Part2: How to migrate to containerd and CRI-O after Docker Deprecation in Kubernetes 1.24'
+  title: 'Part 2: How to migrate to containerd and CRI-O after Docker Deprecation in Kubernetes 1.24'
   tag: 'Kubernetes, containers, container runtimes, docker, containerd, cri-o, docker deprecation'
   keywords: 'Kubernetes, fundamentals, beginners, guide'
   description: 'In the last part of our series, we talked about what are CRI and OCI, differences between Docker, containerd, CRI-O and their architecture, etc. Recently, we’ve got to know that Docker is going to be deprecated from kubernetes! (check out this article officially from....'